BrokenSource/Rustbin/.github/readme.md

 Versioning of the package follows:

-- Same as [rustup](https://github.com/rust-lang/rustup/tags), without rushes to match all upstream releases (at least a month stable)
+- Same as [rustup](https://github.com/rust-lang/rustup/tags), without rushes to match all upstream releases (at least a month stable).
-- New platforms might be added post-release at any time, and with no version bump
+- New platforms might be added post-release at any time, and with no version bump.
-- Ancient versions _might_ be removed to save space, in case a size grant is not given
+- Ancient versions _might_ be removed to save space, in case a [size grant](https://docs.pypi.org/project-management/storage-limits/) is not given.
+- Broken releases might be deleted and re-uploaded as 'post' within a week, if needed.

 > [!IMPORTANT]
 >